Shashi2504/Django-Ecommerce-CI-CD-Deployment/README.md

 ### Prerequisites:
-Before we get into the good stuffs, first we need to make sure we have the required services on our local machine or dev server, which are:
+Here are the services I got in touch to the projecton my local machine or dev server, which are:

 - Basic knowledge of Django
 - AWS Account